 All students are issued a district-owned 1:1 device (Google Chromebook).
 The middle school is making efforts to promote 21st century learning skills by preparing students for college and future careers.
 Four 8th grade classrooms are now 21st century classrooms, complete with whiteboard tables, flexible seating, and 40 inch monitors.
+Other classrooms have incorporated aspects of 21st century classrooms including whiteboard tables, flexible seating, and Prowise Educational Boards.
 The sixth, seventh, and eighth grade students are taught by a core team of teachers.
 The curriculum is aligned to Common Core State Standards, and we continue to work toward vertical alignment across grades.
 Although a text is identified in some content areas, teachers are focusing more on the standards and assessment information to guide instructional planning.
 In the past, the text served as a basis of the curriculum; now it is viewed as a resource, along with a variety of other supplemental printed and electronic materials to provide support for the standards.